Skip to main content

 Step 1: Generate gRPC Stubs

+Before your SDK can talk to the core, it needs to speak the same language.
 The first job is to generate typed client and server stubs from the protobuf definition.
+Every gRPC ecosystem has its own tooling for this:

 LanguageToolCommand